RaoZiJian/MyDocuments/Game controller.md

 	    CCLOG("KeyUp:%d", keyCode);
 	}

-	//The axis includes X axis and Y axis and its range is from -1 to 1.
-X axis is start from left to right and Y axis is bottom to top. void HelloWorld::onAxisEvent(cocos2d::Controller* controller, int keyCode, cocos2d::Event* event) {
+	//The axis includes X-axis and Y-axis and its range is from -1 to 1.
+X-axis is start from left to right and Y-axis is bottom to top. void HelloWorld::onAxisEvent(cocos2d::Controller* controller, int keyCode, cocos2d::Event* event) {
 	    const auto& keyStatus = controller->getKeyStatus(keyCode);